Vehsamrak/backend-refactoring-challenge/README.md

 * Strict types declaration in every php file
 * Deprecated XDebug parameters changed to new values in PHP Dockerfile
 * Configuration files cleaned up.
 Unused packages removed
+* Fixed wrong validation maxMessage in Zipcode "city".
+* Immutable datetime used in getters to prevent changing datetime object by reference.

 ### Could be done in future
 * Implementation of all CRUD methods for Job, JobCategory and Zipcode.